Table of Contents

 STEP 7: Use Django’s Admin Panel

-- Set up Django’s built-in admin interface for easy data management.
+- Set up Django’s built-in admin interface for easy data management and administration.

 - Register models in admin.py so they appear in the admin panel.